Azerbaijanis in Georgia: Social integration

 Since Georgia regained its independence in 1991, in addition to nationwide problems such as unemployment, many Azerbaijanis along with other minorities have faced social disintegration and underrepresentation in the country's legislative, executive and judicial powers, mainly due to the language barrier.
 Emigration and the feeling of alienation decreased in comparison with the early 1990s: according to the 2008 UN Association of Georgia report, 98% of Azerbaijanis surveyed in Kvemo Kartli considered Georgia their homeland, 96% acknowledged that the problems they face are common to citizens countrywide and around 90% linked their futures with Georgia.
 The percentage of mixed marriages remains one of the lowest in the country.
 Christian-Muslim intermarriage is much lower than Christian-Christian intermarriage between different ethnic groups: According to 2011 state statistics, there were only 2,229 families in Georgia where one spouse was Georgian and the other one Azerbaijani (compared with 19,325 Georgian–Russian, 15,013 Georgian–Armenian, and 11,501 Georgian–Ossetian marriages).

-Azerbaijanis are currently represented in the 235-seat Parliament of Georgia by three members.
 The language barrier remains a major issue in the integration of the community.
+Azerbaijanis are not well integrated into Georgian society because many cannot fluently speak the Georgian language.
 The government has launched various programs and projects in order to help Azerbaijanis integrate into the political life of the country.